 NPM hell, it's more than a package dependency problem

-Welcome,Let me get you deep into one of the most controversial problems of every developer who ever used npm or even any JavaScript library.
-In this article, we will investigate, analyze, test, and learn about this issue inside of it, but let's discuss first of all.
-So many articles are trying to explain this topic, but most of them just copy each other or contain no more than 3 paragraphs.
+Let me get you deep into one of the most controversial problems of every developer using npm or any JavaScript library.
+In this article, we will investigate, analyze, test, and learn about this issue inside of it, but let's discuss it first of all.
+So many articles try to explain this topic, but most copy each other or contain no more than three paragraphs.
 I am glad to present this piece of summaries about npm and its problems.
 You may find references and source code at the end of this document.

 When and why npm hell may happen

-Here is the set of facts I found using npm We should understand - NPM hell is not just the single problem, it is an unbelievably huge group of the different problems: from incorrect ^ symbols used in versioning your project dependencies, to packages that need visual studio tools (those ones are the most hateful for every developer! ) , they all have a common flaw - versioning and system problems.For me, windows npm problems it's the different world of bugs and a different cluster of hells because if you are windows user, be ready for python2/3 conflicts usage in npm installers (this conflicts will be fixed only once you reinstall the whole stack - node, npm e.t.c.), prepare your system for using different command-line applications, because some of them may use CMD, while other PowerShell and so and so, from stuck installer in the terminal with no progress information, which I drop so many times with no ideas about the installation processes under this blank screen to WSL access rights conflicts.
+For me, windows npm problems it's a different world of bugs and a different cluster of hells because if you are a Windows user, be ready for python2/3 conflicts usage in npm installers (these conflicts will be fixed only once you reinstall the whole stack - node, npm e.t.c.), prepare your system for using different command-line applications, because some of them may use CMD, while other PowerShell and so and so, from stuck installer in the terminal with no progress information, which I drop so many times with no ideas about the installation processes under this blank screen to WSL access rights conflicts.
 All these problems show each developer that the npm must be strictly controlled with attention!

 How to recognize that you are in the fire